Chapter 11: Escalation – 144 AK, Winter

 “Which means I’m tougher?”

 “I can do that,” she’d assured him.
 “I travel that much, doing chores every day, often carrying quite a load.”
-Her hands had sat firmly on her hips.
+Her hands sat firmly on her hips.

 “So… you’re not entirely unobservant,” she’d teased, causing him to look off into the distance, trying to hide his flushed skin.

-“Let me speak to your father about it,” he’d uttered without turning back to face her.
-“Do you think he will trust me to be alone with you?”
+“My furlough is almost over.
+Let me speak to your father about it,” he’d uttered without turning back to her.
+“Will he trust me to be alone with you?”